 The story seems to imply that there has been an ancient race or energy or intelligence that has existed on the Earth since the dawn of its creation.
 This race protects the Earth from certain natural disasters from time-to-time.
 In the case of extreme solar flares, it can cause trees to rapidly grow and use the oxygen those trees produce to deflect the harmful rays of the sun.
 My guess is that the race can control energy to such an extent that they can use it to re-form matter.
 Hence, their ability to produce and remove forests at a moment's notice.

 Since Maebh helped out significantly during the whole crisis, the ancient race decides to reward her.
 They see that her greatest desire is to get her sister back.
 So they re-create Annabel.
 The original was probably abducted and met some kind of untimely end.
 The body was never found.
 But the copy is probably instilled with the memories Annabel had up to the moment where she was taken.
 She re-joins her family and they pick up where they left off.

 And everyone lives happily ever after....

 WHAT CAME FIRST?
 THE GIANT SPACE CHICKEN OR THE MOON EGG?

 This one seemed to almost outrage fans.
-They seemed convinced in Kill the Moon that it was an impossibility of physics and/or biology that a giant alien can suddenly leave behind a new egg in its place immediately after it has just hatched from its own egg.
+They were convinced in Kill the Moon that it was an impossibility of physics and/or biology for a giant alien to suddenly leave behind a new egg in its place immediately after it has just hatched from its own egg.